 As much as I hate tradition being followed for the sake of tradition, there are some that are golden.I love India, but sadly it is a beautiful gem of a land driven to madness by the loud cacophony of incessant noise one hears in the name of tradition, a country that is sagging under the burden of a majorly patriarchal society.
 That is the tradition I am against.

 But I love tradition of a special kind.
-I love the tradition of touching the feet of our elders, of treating our guests as Gods or “Atithi Devo Bhawa”, the belief in the sanctity of marriage, the tradition of sounding the conch shells and lighting diyas in the evening, of a sister tying her brother’s love in a simple thread during Rakhi, the love of a wife as she fasts for her love on Karwachauth, the tradition of our poojas and festivals, of invoking Lord Ganesha before starting a new task, of Holi and Diwali, the Sindoor Khel of Durga Pujo, the gloriousness of Lohri and I especially love the tradition of mom’s passing on some gems from their kitchens to us!!
+I love the tradition of touching the feet of our elders, of treating our guests as Gods or “Atithi Devo Bhawa”, the belief in the sanctity of marriage, the tradition of sounding the conch shells and lighting diyas in the evening, of a sister tying her brother’s love in a simple thread during Rakhi, the love of a wife as she fasts for her love on Karwachauth, the tradition of our poojas and festivals, of invoking Lord Ganesha before starting a new task, of Holi and Diwali, the Sindoor Khel of Durga Pujo, the gloriousness of Lohri and I especially love the tradition of mom’s passing on some gems from

 This particular fish curry in light mustard sauce needs no introduction to most Indians.
 Its a simple,time tested curry that’s been passed on from generation to generation.
 Although Bengalis and Oriyas make it the way I have done here, most regions have their version of a similar mustard curry and I am sure it must be just as delectable.
 The original recipe of fish curry in light mustard sauce,the way my mom makes it uses “ambula” or dried mango.
 I cant find them in these parts, so I amended it to use standard tamarind paste.and my version works very well too!